liuqk3/GSM/README.md

 ```
 python eval_mot.py
 ```
 The configuration of tracker is the file `${GSM_ROOT}/tracker_config.py`, in which you can try different cofigurations.
-The default is configuration for our paper.
+The default mybe a little difference with that used for our paper, which has a negligible impact on the final tracking results.

 The results will be saved in `${GSM_ROOT}/track_results`.